lostechies/wordpress/wp-content/plugins/google-analyticator/readme.txt

 6. An example of a front-end widget configuration.

 == Changelog ==

+= 6.4.3 =
+* Fixes over strict validation on one field where not required causing PHP Errors.
+Thanks for head start jeremyclarke.

 = 6.4.2 =
 * Fixes potential XSS security issue in admin - RECOMMENDED UPDATE.